KennyProgrammer/Force/.github/log/Force-Log.md

 	- Win32: Update the ImGuiWin32 backend to stick with last changes.
 	- Utils: Add ToString for all types of vectors and integeral types.
 	- Math: Finally replace ForceML fully by GLM.
 But old ForceML also present and was updated.
-	- Command: Implement new beta Commands API.
+	- Commands: Implement new beta Commands API.
-	- Command: Add new commands and integrate Command API with GlobalSearch.
+	- Commands: Add new commands and integrate Command API with GlobalSearch.
 	- Debug: Implement new Debug ImGuiDemo Panel for debugging.
 	- Element: Implment new OnNextFrame function to call some logic on next frame.
 	- AssetsBrowser: Implement Command API to browser, and fix couble bugs wtih dragging.